apache/incubator-pegasus/rfcs/2021-02-22-disk-migrator.md

-# Disk-Migrater
+# Disk-Migrator

 ## Design Goals
-Disk-Migrater is for migrating data among different local disks within one node.
+Disk-Migrator is used for migrating data among different local disks within one node.
 This feature is different from node-rebalance that is for migrating data among different nodes.

 ## Flow Process
-Disk-Migrater operates by sending `RPC_REPLICA_DISK_MIGRATE` rpc to the targeted node that triggers the node to migrate the specified replica from one disk to another.
+Disk-Migrator operates by sending `RPC_REPLICA_DISK_MIGRATE` rpc to the targeted node that triggers the node to migrate the specified replica from one disk to another.
 The whole migration process is as follow:

 ```
 +---------------+      +---------------+       +--------------+